ltgcgo/docs/src/matrix/README.md

 ## Matrix media repo services
 ### Discord media proxy
-Due to [MSC3860](https://github.com/matrix-org/matrix-spec-proposals/pull/3860) being not supported on homeservers not implementing the [Matrix 1.7 specification](https://github.com/matrix-org/synapse/issues/15661), most Matrix homeservers will not recognize `discord-media.mau.dev`, the public redirecting Discord media repo.
-To circumvent this, we offer a custom cached Discord media proxy at `dmr.ltgc.cc` instead for use of bridges.
+Due to [MSC3860](https://github.com/matrix-org/matrix-spec-proposals/pull/3860) being unsupported on homeservers not implementing the [Matrix 1.7 specification](https://github.com/matrix-org/synapse/issues/15661), most homeservers will not recognize `discord-media.mau.dev`, the public redirecting Discord media repo.
+To circumvent this, we offer a custom cached Discord media proxy at `dmr.ltgc.cc` instead for use of bridges, however it will likely be shut down to public access if we notice it getting abused.

-However, it will likely be shut down to public access if we notice it getting abused.
+After Discord implemented expirations on media links with HMAC validation, the media proxy now only serves avatars, stickers and custom emojis.